AGAPSYS/servlet-testing-framework/README.md

 ## Dependencies

-Servlet Testing Framework project requires Java(TM) EE 7 Web Specification implementation (usually provided by a servlet container) and depends on the following external libraries:
+Servlet Testing Framework project requires Java 7 compatible runtime and depends on the following external libraries:

+* Java EE 7 Web Specification APIs
 * Jetty Web Container
 * HttpComponents Client

+Test dependencies:

-* JUnit (TESTING)
+* JUnit

-(for detailed information on external dependencies please see pom.xml)
+For detailed information on external dependencies please see *pom.xml*.

 ## Licensing

-Servlet Testing Framework project is licensed under the Apache License 2.0.
-See the files called LICENSE and NOTICE for more information.
+Servlet Testing Framework project is licensed under the **Apache License 2.0**.
+See the files called *LICENSE* and *NOTICE* for more information.

 ## Contact

-* For general information visit the main project site at https://github.com/agapsys/servlet-testing-framework
+For general information visit the main project site at https://github.com/agapsys/servlet-testing-framework